synthAI-Labs/WebClient-OpenEdu/README.md

 # WebClient
-> TO BE UPDATED

-This is a simple web client for BloomIQ.
-It is written in NextJS, tailwindcss and Shadcn-UI.
+This web client for BloomIQ is a simple and efficient application built with Next.js, Tailwind CSS, and Shadcn-UI to provide a seamless user experience.

 ## Getting Started

+### Install Dependencies

-First, install the dependencies:
+Before getting started, ensure you have Node.js installed.
+Then, install the required dependencies:

 ```bash
 npm install